Bucks Rock Celtics with 101-89 Wakeup Call in Game 1 - CLNS Media

 Tatum hit his first shot on a breakout midway six minutes later, but Connaughton and Grayson Allen buried threes with Ime Udoka noticing his defense doubling too early on Antetokounmpo.
 Sloppy turnovers by Brown and Tatum bringing the ball past half court, Matthews and Allen capitalizing with another pair of triples and the Celtics trailing by 10 points at halftime.

+“I don’t feel we played with the best poise and composure,” Udoka said after.

 The Celtics attacked the Bucks’ drop defense well to start the third quarter, Tatum drilling a pair of threes over the top before tossing Williams III an alley-oop flush.
 Smart returned from a thigh contusion and stinger that left him darting toward the locker room with his arm hanging in a scary moment that resembled Kevin Love’s season-ending shoulder dislocation in Boston in 2015.

 Smart shot 1-for-5 in the second half.
 He hobbled over in pain after contesting a Holiday shot in the lane, while White bounced back from a rough first half with a three and feed to Grant Williams for free throws.
+Smart’s thigh had tightened up, Udoka noted later.

 Boston pulled within 68-62, Tatum lured Lopez higher than he had all game in some pick-and-roll action, blew by him downhill and Antetokounnmpo swooped in to bat the shot out-of-bounds along the baseline.
 Tatum called for a goaltending call, but none came.
 A loose ball foul on White following Horford’s stop on Antetokounmpo on the other end further incensed the Celtics and their fans.